shaoru0302/CISC4900/Docs/proposal.md

-\# 4.
-Preliminary Key Workflows
+# 4. Preliminary Key Workflows

-\## 4.1 Product Browsing Workflow
+## 4.1 Product Browsing Workflow

-1\.
-User opens the catalog page
+1. User opens the catalog page

-2\.
-Frontend sends request to backend
+2. Frontend sends request to backend

-3\.
-Backend retrieves product data from the database
+3. Backend retrieves product data from the database

-4\.
-Product list is dynamically rendered on the frontend
+4. Product list is dynamically rendered on the frontend

----

-\## 4.2 Search Workflow

-1\.
-User enters keyword

-2\.
-Frontend sends: GET/api/products?query=keyword

-3\.
-Backend filters products from the database

-4\.
-Filtered results are returned as JSON

-5\.
-Frontend displays search results